dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-maximum-control-staking-option.md

 * `neuron account`

 If you lose these, you can regenerate them from your `seed phrase`.
-If someone gets these, they can see how ICP you have or your transactions.
+If someone gets these, they can see how much ICP you have or your transactions.
 Knowledge of these artifacts does not give you control over the ICP.

 * * *